Mbellni/Thesis-Project-2025/Progress-journal-3.md

 ## Character personality changes according to study and issues

-My initial plan was to adjust Convai's character emotions according to the study values I'd seen in this study (add it).
+My initial plan was to adjust Convai's character emotions according to the study values I'd seen in [this study](https://arxiv.org/pdf/2307.00184).
 The idea was quite relevant since the Convai website used the same parameters as the study to control character personality.

 Unfortunately, Convai only lets me use whole values between 1 and 5 for each parameter, which ended up not corresponding exactly with the data from the study.
 However, I tried rounding up the values to 3, and hopefully, I'd get the closest thing to the best AI chatbot's personality.
-Sadly this was not the case, as the avatr
+Sadly, this was not the case, as the avatar became extremely sensitive to more opinionated remarks.
+Honestly, it was quite funny, but definitely not acceptable for experimentation purposes, so I dialled back to 2 (the initial value it came with).
+This ended up being the sweet spot, and according to my testing sessions, the closest thing I got to feeling like I was talking to a chatbot such as ChatGPT.